-- 1. Candidates must complete either: - a.
-The Diploma Course organised by the Society's Faculty of the History and Philosophy of Medicine and Pharmacy (minimum of 70% attendance is required) OR - b.
-An appropriate university course, assessed and approved at the discretion of the Convenor and Deputy Convenor/Examiners Committee Representative OR - c.
+- 1. Candidates must complete either: - The Diploma Course organised by the Society's Faculty of the History and Philosophy of Medicine and Pharmacy OR - b.
+An appropriate higher education course, assessed and approved at the discretion of the Convenor and Deputy Convenor/Examiners Committee Representative OR - c.
 Show evidence of competence (e.g. list of publications in the philosophy of medicine) before admittance to the examination.
 This will be assessed and approved at the discretion of the Convenor and Deputy Convenor/Examiners' Committee Representative. - 2.
-Form A (for those applying for the first time) or Form R (for re-entrants) and the fee must have been received by the closing date published in the Administrative Guidance for Candidates. - 3.
+For those applying for the first time or for re-entrants) the fee must have been received by the closing date published in the Administrative Guidance for Candidates. - 3.
 If applicable, Form Q (Application for Special Examination Arrangements) must have been received by no later than 4 weeks before the application deadline for the examination, published in the Administrative Guidance for Candidates. - 4.
 Entry and re-entry to the examination must be made within 3 years of completing the course.